 The key is to keep a low profile period.
 In the days before social media, local investigators followed plaintiffs around town and snapped pictures of them.
 Today, all they have to do is log onto social media and “follow” you from the comfort of their offices.

 Don’t make it easy for them.
 You don’t want social media affecting a case you have pending in court.
-Never post anything that can be used to prove your personal injury claims are frivolous.
+Never post anything that can be used to prove your personal injury claims is frivolous.
 If this is a problem for you, stay off social media for now.

 Getting injured is stressful, and going to court only increases the stress.
 We can help.
 From filing to winning your San Antonio personal injury claim, our team provides the guidance and expertise that you need.